msaadnawaz/CarND/CarND-Vehicle-Detection/writeup.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:
+This image shows 48x48 windows:
+![alt text][image5]
+This image shows 64x64 windows:
+![alt text][image6]
+This image shows 96x96 windows:
+![alt text][image7]
+This image shows thresholded heatmaps:
 ![alt text][image8]
+This image shows heatmaps and detection box overlayed:
+![alt text][image10]
+This image shows detection box on image:
+![alt text][image9]
 ---

 ### Video Implementation

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video_output.mp4)

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.